-There's a poem where the poet puts the CN Tower into his ass, along with the intersection of Bathurst and Queen.
+There's a poem where the poet puts the CN Tower into his ass.
+Next he puts the intersection of Bathurst and Queen.
 I know of a bank tower where on the top floor in the mens bathroom the urinals are hung in front of the windows, giving the male executives the feeling of pissing on the city.
 'Suck my building!' screams the finance bro.
 The city and its buildings can be used as singular, personal, erotic, and egotistical things.
 A city, E.B.
 White noted, can help some people make up for a deficiency of spirit, and play a bigger role determining their life than their own actions.
 And buildings certainly transmit an idea of the soul's transcendence, an aspiration towards freedom, a rising above.
 Duchamp claimed the Woolworth Building as a ready-made sculpture, authored solely him.
 Who, when they look at a tower sparkling at night, has not for a moment been in the thrall of that building?
 As big as it is maybe you are the only person looking at it at that moment.
 Who hasn't imagined being some villain or tycoon with a tower lair?
 (The New Yorker ran a story called "The Psychological Insights of Trump Tower".)
 Looking at the city is the urban luxury par excellence; the buildings give to each city slicker a feeling of human power and brilliance, thousands of lights and windows, human stars to compare to the heavenly stars of the small town night.
 In it's simplest definition a city is a place where we build so that we can fit more people together.
 And filled with people, each of these towers is a sort of Babel.
 “What is the sacred?” asks Goethe.
 And he immediately replies: “What links souls together."

 And yet, these buildings, are often hideous and I hate them.
 It is hard to walk certain locales without mostly losing consciousness.
 Approaching a condo tower I scanned it for any thought or image to hold onto.
 This neighborhood is used for torture!
 I have become accustomed to bursting into laughter at these funeral rites which serve me for a landscape.
 Why is it that everywhere -- people all over the world -- are living in boxes?
 Tall boxes, small boxes, off the ground, on the ground, boxes boxes boxes?
 Some are so ugly and so boring that I grab them and crumble them into balls as I walk by.
 With many I tilt a cornice, extrude a flourish, widen a window, add some colour.
 Tall grey glass rectangles, as lazy as a stack of cash.